pauldub/dokku-multi-buildpack/README.md

 #dokku-multi-buildpack

-dokku-multi-buildpack is a plugin for [dokku][dokku] that injects [https://github.com/ddollar/heroku-buildpack-multi][heroku-buildpack-multi] to buildstep and allows you to user more buildpacks.
+dokku-multi-buildpack is a plugin for [dokku](http://dokku.viewdocs.io/dokku) that injects [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) into buildstep, allowing the use of multiple buildpacks.

 ## Installation